basementuniverse/jsonpad-samples/README.md

 # JSONPad Samples

-This repository contains some sample applications demonstrating how to use JSONPad.
+This repository contains some sample applications showing how to use JSONPad.

 ## [BlogPad](blogpad/index.html)